top of page

 Cymothoe confusa.jpeg

-Cymothoe confusa (male underside)
+Cymothoe confusa (male, upper and underside)

 Cymothoe confusa.jpeg

-Cymothoe confusa (female underside)
+Cymothoe confusa (female, underside)

 Cymothoe ochreata.jpeg